balajirengarajan/balajirengarajan/README.md

 <I>Stability</I> is be the key on my solutions.
 I prefer to find the solution rather fixing the issue for the time.
 My passion about technology is : You could bring the expected result in multiple ways, but finding the right way is what I crazy about.
 </div>
 <br />
-- 🔭 I’m currently working on ...Micro Services
+- 🔭 I’m currently working on ...Micro Services <br />
 - 🌱 I’m currently learning ...
-AWS
+AWS <br />
 - 💬 Ask me about ...
-Anything, It would be opportunity for me to learn as well.
+Anything, It would be opportunity for me to learn as well. <br />
 - 😄 Pronouns: ...
-He/Him
+He/Him <br />

 <!--